inseri-swiss/inseri-core-wp/docs/blocks/overview.md

 inseri core provides interactive and executable blocks.
-These blocks are not isolated but they can receive input from and give output to compatible blocks.
+The blocks have names, which are integrated with the [WordPress List View](https://wordpress.org/documentation/article/list-view/){:target="\_blank"}, and are not isolated but they can receive input from and give output to compatible blocks.

 If you want to see their feature in practice please see the [inseri core blocks](https://inseri.swiss/showcase/#core-blocks){:target="\_blank"} on inseri.swiss.